ig3/srf/README.md

 This is the minimum interval after responding 'Easy' to a review.

-#### againIntervalFactor (percent)
+#### againFactor

-default: 10%
+default: 0.1

-After responding 'Again' to a review, the interval is decreased to this percentage of the previous interval.
+After responding 'Again' to a review, the new interval is the previous interval multiplied by this factor.

-#### hardIntervalFactor (percent)
+#### hardFactor

-default: 50%
+default: 0.5

+After responding 'Hard' to a review, the new interval is the previous interval multiplied by this factor.

+### goodFactor

-After responding 'Hard' to a review, the interval is reduced by this percentage of the previous interval.
+After responding 'Good' to a review, the new interval is the previous interval multiplied by this factor, the card factor and the 'correct' factor.
+See 'scheduler' below for details.

+### easyFactor

+After responding 'Easy' to a review, the new interval is the interval for a 'Good' response multiplied by this factor.

 #### weightAgain